compilable/efc/README.md

 3. Close and open a new bash shell.

-4. Run `./efc.sh` from Gitbash terminal.
+4. Check the instalation by running `efc.sh --version` on a gitbash terminal.

 ## Dependencies:
 - gpg (GnuPG) [2.2.19, 2.2.27]